akaigoro/df4j/df4j-nio/README.md

     asc.connect(addr);
 </pre>

-Again, as in server-side variant, connection is created but not completed, and actual connection monent can be observed via ListenableFuture returned by asc.getConnEvent().
-But in both cases, not yet connected AsyncSocketChannel can accept I/O requests right after creation (requests will be buffered).
+Here connection is created but not completed, and actual connection monent can be observed via ListenableFuture returned by asc.getConnEvent().
+But not yet connected AsyncSocketChannel can accept I/O requests right after creation (requests will be buffered).

 Real I/O exchange is performed using instances of class SocketIORequest: